 Opioids include morphine and fentanyl, and are given preoperatively together with inhalation and IV anesthetics to help reduce pain.

-Propofol is used for sedation in the ICU, for rapid anesthesia induction and short procedures.
-It causes less postoperative nausea than thiopental, and should not be used by pop stars at home!
+Propofol is used for sedation in the ICU, for rapid anesthesia induction, and short procedures.
+In addition, it causes less postoperative nausea than thiopental.

 Propofol potentiates GABA-A, and leads to rapid anesthesia induction.